xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 2. `CascadeScenarioSampler`

-   * Role: a module that samples hypothetical stress scenarios consistent with current conditions, and evaluates how `Tension_crash` responds.
+   * Role: a module that samples hypothetical stress scenarios consistent with current conditions and evaluates how `Tension_crash` responds.
    * Interface:

      * Inputs: baseline state and encoding parameters.